 As Christ’s body on earth, the church has a divine mission.
 Scripture tells us different aspects of that mission.
 (Matthew 28:18-20)

 Go therefore and make disciples of all nations…Matthew 28:19

-One part of the church’s mission is to be disciples of Christ who help to make others disciples too.
+One part of the church’s mission is to share the gospel and make disciples of all men.
 We do this through encouraging each other to do what is right and good, through preaching, teaching, exampleship, counseling, parenting, and serving those around us.
 (Hebrews 10:23-25)

-Another part of the mission is to share and spread the gospel to the whole world.
-We do this by supporting mission work both inside and outside of our community.
-The entire world needs to hear the good of Jesus, and it is our mission to proclaim that good news.
+We share the gospel by supporting mission work both inside and outside of our community.
+The entire world needs to hear the good of Jesus, and it is our God-directed mission to proclaim that good news.
 (Acts 1:8)

 …the church of the living God, the pillar and ground of the truth.1 Timothy 3:15

-Praising God for his saving work is another aspect of our mission.
+Giving praise to God for his saving work is another duty of the church.
 (1 Pet 2:9, Ephesians 1:11-12) We show forth our praises in our daily lives, and also in our praise and worship services together.
 God desires our praise and adoration, and it is one reason he has made himself known to us.

 The church also stands a pillar and buttress of truth.
 (1 Tim 3:15) It defends the truth of the gospel, delivered once and for all time to the saints, resisting efforts to dilute, pollute, or corrupt it.
 (Jude 1:3) The church stands for and upholds the gospel truth, like a pillar holds up a ceiling, or like a buttress protects a wall.